-Attendance is compulsory.

-- Preparation of a cooperation agreement between the members of the student team during the first two village days. - Oral presentation of the project and a dialogue about the teamwork in the student team when the teaching ends.
+- Attendance is compulsory. - Drawing up a cooperation agreement between the members of the student team during the first two village days. - Oral presentation of the project and a dialogue about the teamwork in the student team when the teaching ends.

 The compulsory activities must be approved by the village supervisor before the final reports are submitted for assessment.
-Participation by the entire student team is a prerequisite.
+It is a prerequisite that the entire student team participates.